oOosys/colorChoice-pythonOpenCV/README.md

 The pure Python application is build following the guidelines of the oOo approach to usage of own computer for private purposes and programming it, so don't be surprized to see unusual code structure you are encouraged to change in order to adapt the application and code to your own preferences.
 Ease of customization has a high priority according to the oOo guidelines, so all the apllication GUI shaping constant values are provided in the first lines of the code inviting to play around with them.
 Appropriate naming of variables makes the code hopefully self-explaining  and therefore not needing extensive documentation.

 Why OpenCV and not Tkinter or pyQt or any other of the plenty GUI application libraries?
 I mean because it is so easy to show an IMAGE and if you think very deep about it, all applications come down to showing an image and getting user keyboard and mouse response to it.
-OpenCV makes it extremely easy to display an image on Screen ... see the code, build you next application using OpenCV.
+OpenCV makes it extremely easy to display an image on Screen ... see the code, build your next custom application for own private usage using OpenCV.